 - I have no clue what the dependencies between all the resources are

-- I have lost control on the AWS Console access, so I am not sure what is changing in all my AWS Account
+- I have lost control on the AWS Console access, so I am not certain what is changing in all my AWS Accounts

-- I am far from having up-to-date diagrams and documentation
+- I am far from having up-to-date AWS infrastructure diagrams and documentation

-If yes, do not feel guilty you are not alone!
-And that’s one of the reason why we built Cloudockit.
+If yes, do not feel guilty, you are not alone!
+And that’s one of the reasons why we built Cloudockit.

 Cloudockit gives you a clear and complete visualization of your AWS environment

-Cloudockit reduces the burden of manually creating Diagrams that become obsolete after just a few weeks or even a few days… We will automatically scan all your AWS components and detect the dependencies.
-Then, Cloudockit will position all the shapes for you, add the properties on the shapes (like Number of Core for an EC2 Instance) and link all the Shapes together.
+Cloudockit reduces the burden of manually creating diagrams that become obsolete after just a few weeks or even a few days.
+We will automatically scan all your AWS components and detect the dependencies.
+Then, Cloudockit will position all the shapes add the properties on the shapes (like Number of Core for an EC2 Instance) and link all the shapes together.

-This is a really difficult task to properly organize architecture diagrams automatically.
-Indeed, when we started Cloudockit (back in the days when it was Azure DocKit), we thought about the ideal way to represent everything and after many attempts, we concluded that there was not single best way to visualize your AWS architecture in a diagram.
-Indeed, depending on the scenario that you want to achieve, you may want to see one big single diagram or a diagram with one tab per resource group or many other combination…
+It is a very difficult task to properly organize architecture diagrams automatically.
+Indeed, when we started Cloudockit, back in the days when it was Azure DocKit, we thought about the ideal way to represent everything and after many attempts, we concluded that there wasn’t a single best way to visualize your AWS architecture in a diagram.
+Depending on the scenario you want to achieve, you may want to see one big diagram or a diagram with multiple tabs per resource group or even many other combinations.

-The way we addressed that was to create multiple diagrams in a .zip file so that you get all the views that you need:
+The way we addressed the problem was to create multiple diagrams in a .zip file for you to get all the views you need.

 - AWS Diagram per Resource Group:

-- This Visio file has a tab per resource group so that you can easily see what is inside a resource group.
+- This Visio file has a tab per resource group so you can easily see what is inside a resource group

 - One of the drawbacks of this visualization is that it is harder to see dependencies across resource groups